advancedresearch/advancedresearch.github.io/blog/2018-07-06-zen-rationality-for-aspiring-philosophers.md

-In order for a zen rationalist to be philosophically consistent, the platonist would demand that if there exists a smarter version of the zen rationalist, then what one knows about the smarter version should be exploited not out-perform the zen rationalist.
+In order for a zen rationalist to be philosophically consistent, the platonist would demand that if there exists a smarter version of the zen rationalist, then what one knows about the smarter version should not be possible to exploit in advance, out-performing the zen rationalist.

 A pragmatist might help the platonist to build a way for the zen rationalist to imagine smarter versions of itself.
 It is not possible to simulate a more complex version in real-time,